 In Funchal, public and private health facilities are located in the town and are easily accessible.
 The health sector is perfectly suitable for anyone who walks in with a problem.
 24/7 emergency is available in hospitals.
 Emergency cases are handled well and you can find some of the most significant healthcare centers mentioned below:

-- Weather: The winter weather in Portugal will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Portugal will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Portugal you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.